bitsofcotton/p2/README.md

 If we don't have better prediction with p0, p1, we categorize series of input and predict with them by catgp.
 In this case, if there's pattenizable jamming into data series, we can correct them.

+# Known Bug
+If we use cr.py or twice.py with ifloat.hh description, we should pass the parameter reasonable, otherwise, periodical clipping will occur causes broken result.

 # General Tips
 If there exists correctly predict next one step with \[...,x_n,f(...,x_n),f(...,f(...,x_n)),..\], we can suppose f as a linear with \[...,a\*x_n+b,a\*f(...,x_n)+b,a\*f(...,f(...,x_n))+b,...\] if (some range)-markov with below and the finite accuracy condition.
 This concludes the structure of f is f(x):=(\<a,x\>).
 So p0 and p1 is reasonable in this meaning.
 But, if there exists predictor function, there is able to be non-predictable function on the meaning to them. (because there exists the stream that flip the predicted ones.)
 The dimension of a vector depends on original f nonlinear part threshold.